thisisdavidbell/hello-ocp/0-go-hello-app/README.md

 - an OCP 4.4 or above cluster.
   - The tutorial has been tested on a range of OCP providers, and at OCP 4.4 and 4.5.
 - docker
+- You must overwrite key values in the examples
+  - This tutorial requires a number of values which are specific to your setup.
+Therefore, in all sections of this tutorial, you should search and replace the following values appropriately:
+    - DOCKERHOSTNAME - the fully qualified hostname of your docker repo
+    - DOCKERNAMESPACE - the namespace within your docker repo where all images will be pushed.
+    - OCPHOSTNAME - the fully qualified hostname of your ocp system. (e.fg. everything after `api.` or `apps.` )

 ## 1. Create Go app
 Create a simple go application, running a httpserver, returning a string.